andrakis/jorconsole/README.md

 this includes bugfixes, placing the worker on a separate thread, and a 9p filesystem.

-This is currently a work in progress, and whilst the kernel boots, keyboard input does not currently work.
-It can however run some applications (such as top) by modifying the init.d/rcS file in the jor1k-sysroot/or1k/basefs/ directory.
+This is currently a work in progress.
+The kernel boots and can run interactively as you would expect.
+However, networking and saving local files is not currently implemented.

 Running
 --------